Logo_horizontal

 5. Evidence of your authorship of scholarly articles in professional or major trade publications or other major media

-6. Evidence of your original scientific, scholarly, artistic, athletic, or business- related contributions of major significance to the field
+6. Evidence of participation / Evidence of your original scientific, scholarly, artistic, athletic, or business-related contributions of major significance to the field / Evidence that your work has been displayed at artistic exhibitions or showcases / Evidence of your performance of a leading or critical role in distinguished organizations

 7. Evidence that you command a high salary or other significantly high remuneration in relation to others in the field